-Can I get into a SA College with a GED?
+Can I get into a SA College or University with a GED?

-In South Africa it is recognized by HESA (Higher Education South Africa) as a foreign matric equivalent.
+In South Africa the GED is recognized by HESA.
+(Higher Education South Africa) and SAQA as a foreign matric equivalent.

-Sign up for tuition with the GED Academy.
-The cost is a once off payment of R1800 which gives you a year's access to the GED Academy.
-Log on details to the South African Portal of the GED Academy. will be emailed to you.
+Sign up for tuition with the GED Academy™.
+The cost is a once off payment of R2300 which gives you a year's access to the GED Academy™.
+Log on details to the South African Portal of the GED Academy™. will be emailed to you.

-The GED exam is made up of five tests - Science, Mathematics, Social Studies, Language Arts Writing, and Language Arts Reading.
-The GED tests take seven or more hours to complete altogether.
-The official GED Testing Centres are available around the country.
-The exams cost $50 each and are hosted via Pearson Vue.
+The official GED® Testing Centres are available around the country in over 34 centres.
+The exams cost $50 each, are mostly multiple choice and are hosted via Pearson Vue and Boston centres.
 The minimum age in order to write the exam is 16 years.
-Exams are mostly multiple choice and are hosted all year around- You can register at any date and the exams are available all year round.
+You can enroll at any date and the exams are available all year round.
 You can write one exam at a time or altogether.
 What could be easier or more convenient?

 Pass each subject and receive your GED Diploma!